Mobile Search Menu

-Though hydrangeas were first discovered in Japan, hydrangea fossil records (yes, there are plant fossil records!) show that they were actually growing in North America 40-65 million years ago.
-It’s believed that they existed millions of years ago, but eventually became extinct in North America.
-Or at least, they were until 1736, when a European colonist brought them to the New World.
+Though hydrangeas were first discovered in Japan, hydrangea fossil records (yes, there are plant fossil records!) show that they were actually growing in North America 40 to 65 million years ago.
+It’s believed that they existed millions of years ago but eventually became extinct in North America.
+Or at least they were until 1736, when a European colonist brought them to the New World.
 While this may be the more historic account of how hydrangeas came to the United States, a small town in Illinois believes in a different story.

 Local legend has it that a woman named Harriet Kirkpatrick was riding on her horse through the woods of Illinois when she discovered hundreds of white Annabelle Hydrangea bushes in full bloom.
 Thrilled by her discovery, she went back home to find her sister and show her these magnificent flowers.
 After the two transplanted them into their garden at home, word quickly spread throughout the town of these “snow-like” plants.
 Within days, everyone in town had hydrangeas growing in front of their home.